|

 uses of plants or their curative powers, whether real or imagined, we'll stick

+to the culinary herbs here.
 As I have already alluded, the term herb used in the culinary

 sense doesn't really have a technical definition, so different people's